kevinstl/minikube-easy/README.md

 * Installation of minikube, [hyperkit](https://github.com/moby/hyperkit), [kubectl](https://kubernetes.io/docs/reference/kubectl/overview) and development tools via one-liner shell commands.
 * Jenkins installation pre-configured with plugins required for builds and deployments using [Spring Cloud Pipelines](https://cloud.spring.io/spring-cloud-pipelines).
-* [Cockpit](https://cockpit-project.org) installation to simplify interaction with kubernetes.
+* [Cockpit](https://cockpit-project.org) installation to simplify interaction with kubernetes, including shell access to containers.
 * Simple installation of [Artifactory](https://jfrog.com/artifactory) to support most artifact repository requirements.
 * One-liner installation of all development tools required for local development and deployment into minikube.
+* Host volume mounted in minikube and various pods so that pod may access changes on host in real time.

 The scripts provided are confirmed to work on **macOS** High Sierra Version 10.13.5.